If it’s Veterans Day: “Don’t Thank me for my service”

 I joined the Army in 1969.
-On the battery of tests they give you, , one of the questions was: “Which would you rather do?
+The Army has a battery of tests to figure out how to best use a new recruit.
+One of the questions was: “Which would you rather do?
 Go to the Opera?
-OR Go campout in Yellowstone National Park?
+OR Go camp out in Yellowstone National Park?

-Of course I answered the Campout.
-“Yep.., He’s infantry material.”
-I finished at the top of my class in Basic Training and in the Infantry course, the Top 2 % Army Wide.
-I took Basic training at Ft.
+Of course, I answered the Campout!!
+“Yep.., He’s infantry material.“ I finished at the top of my class in Basic Training.
+And the Top 2 % Army Wide in Infantry training.
+I took Basic at Ft.
 Bliss –went to Infantry School at Ft.
-Lewis and Scout Dog training at Ft.
+Lewis and Scout Dog Handler training at Ft.
 Benning.
 I landed in the 101st Airborne Division (I Corps) Vietnam 70-71.
 Vietnam was a defining experience for those of us who went, I”m glad I did.
 Combat Infantry.
 At the Tip of the Spear.
-The ONLY place to be.
+It does not get any better.

 Among the most coveted awards in the US Army.